AmiraAli23/intro-assignment/README.md

 Searching the hashtag "#ModernAdvisor", generates only a handful of results.
 Their own page "@ModernAdvsr" last tweeted in May of 2021.

 Twitter is a modern platform that many generations use, however their approach to using it is very passive.
-Their marketing team should be more proactive on the site, engage with other users and use that platform to promote their services.
+Their marketing team should be more proactive on the site, by engaging with other users and using the platform to promote their services.

-Modernadvisor and their trial feature in theory is a great idea, however their execution and marketin technologies should be updated and more relevant to current times in order to reach a wider consumer base.
+ModernAdvisor and their trial feature, in theory, is a great idea, however their execution and marketing technologies need to be updated to become more relevant and accessible in order to reach a wider consumer base.